Surprise! Amazon uses Alexa voice data to serve targeted ads

 Your Echo smart speaker remembers what you say.

 It’s pretty safe to assume that any piece of technology with an internet connection is gathering up user data to sell to advertisers.
-A recent report reveals that Amazon uses its Echo devices to gather voice data from users to serve targeted ads.

 The report published earlier this month comes from several researchers from a few different universities.
 According to the report, Amazon “processes voice data to infer user interests…to serve targeted ads.”

 The company uses this data to deliver targeted ads.
 It uses the information to serve ads both on Echo devices, as well as on the company’s website.
 According to the research, advertisers are willing to bid up to “30X” more when this kind of data is available.

 An Amazon spokesperson has confirmed that the company does, in fact, use collected voice data to serve ads: